 BTW: If you want to read an update on how the rifle looks now, click here.

-December 13, 2010 update.
+Update.
 A reader followed this post and painted his M4 carbine.
 He took a pic and wrote:

 I pretty much followed your instructions.
 The only difference is I didn’t tape the template down.
 I held it on the flat area’s and allowed the spray to just blow through onto the other area’s.
 This gave a fade effect to the digi pattern.
 That is the only thing I did different.
 I also used a medium to pattern air brush, (used for touching up vehicle paint).
 It gives the same spray pattern as a shaker can but the paint is thin so you don’t have to worry so much about runs or taping off numbers, name brand, etc.